All-Clad: Production

 The firm purchases some of its metals from United States-based suppliers, including Pennsylvania Steel Company.

+Product Issues

+In 2022, All-Clad faced several class-action lawsuits alleging that certain stainless-steel bonded cookware lines were marketed as “dishwasher safe” despite repeated dishwasher use causing the aluminum core to become exposed.
+In August 2022, the company agreed to a proposed settlement of up to US$4 million to resolve the claims, without admitting wrongdoing.

 Cookware

 Interior finishes

 The cooking surface is made from Type 304 stainless steel.
 Some products include a nonstick coating on top of the stainless steel.

 All stainless steel used by the company is certified to meet ISO 9000 and ASTM A240 standards for type 304 stainless steel intended for use with food.

 Exterior finishes

 The cookware is available in a combination of exterior metal finishes including stainless steel, brushed stainless steel, brushed aluminium alloy, black hardcoat anodized aluminium, copper, and copper core.